circle-bg

 repair the harm

-Five Forms of Reparations
+Five Requirements of Reparations

 The United Nations defines five forms of repair: restitution, compensation, rehabilitation, satisfaction, and guarantees of non-repetition.